Predictive Learning on Hidden Tree-Structured Ising Models: Preliminaries and Outline of Proof

 \begin{lemma} Any distribution $\p(\bx)$ with respect to a forest $F=\left(\mc{V},\mc{E}\right)$, where $\bx\in\{-1,1\}^{p}$ and uniform marginals $\P\left(X_{i}=\pm1\right)=1/2$, for all $i\in\mc{V}$ can be expressed as

 \end{lemma}

 \begin{proof} We prove the result for an arbitrary tree $\T=(\mc{V},\mc{E})$ and then we extend it to any forest structure by applying cuts to $\mc{E}$.
-The distribution factorizes according to the tree structure $\T$ and under the assumption of no external field (uniform marginal distributions), we have where \eqref{eq:Tree_distribution_mod} holds since the joint distribution of any pair $(X_i,X_j)$ of distinct nodes $i,j\in\mc{V}$ is The above result holds for the family of distributions with respect to any forest.
-By setting $\E[X_i X_j]=0$ (cutting the $(i,j)$) for some $(i,j)\in \mc{E}$ we derive the distribution with respect to a forest generated by cutting the edge $(i,j)$ of $\T$. \end{proof}
+The distribution factorizes according to the tree structure $\T$ and under the assumption of no external field (uniform marginal distributions), we have \eqref{eq:Tree_distribution_mod} holds since the joint distribution of any pair $(X_i,X_j)$ of distinct nodes $i,j\in\mc{V}$ is